 Your admission also includes a pair of festival spectacles, which allow viewers to see magical floating holographic images throughout the drive that lend a futuristic feel.

 Free Nights: On December 2, 2019, entrance is free for residents of Prince George's County as a thank you for their year-round support of the Department of Parks and Recreation.
 Additionally, Christmas Day is free for all visitors.

 Donations: All spectators are encouraged to bring canned or non-perishable food items as a donation for local food banks to distribute throughout the holidays.

 The Christmas Light Display at Watkins Regional Park is a fun family event for all ages.
-Tune your car radio to some Christmas favorites, and enjoy a drive through a winter wonderland.
-See holiday lights including reindeer, snowflakes, toy soldiers, Santa, gingerbread men, candy canes, and much more.
+Tune your car radio to some Christmas favorites, and enjoy a drive through a winter wonderland while taking in the lights that include reindeer, snowflakes, toy soldiers, Santa, gingerbread men, candy canes, and much more.

 One of the most popular displays is the Gingerbread House.
 Enjoy this life-size house as well as the many seasonal displays of lights.
 Children love the carousel of lights, as well as the 54-foot, LED musical tree.

 Nearby Holiday Events

 The Washington, D.C. area has many other seasonal activities for the whole family including tree lighting ceremonies, tours of decorated historic houses, holiday festivals, live musical performances, and special events.

 For fans of Christmas lights, the National Christmas Tree and the Pathway of Peace is illuminated daily at dusk until 10 p.m.
 Each night in December, musical groups from the Washington, D.C. area entertain visitors on the Ellipse, in front of the White House.
 This is another memorable way to enjoy the holiday season.
 Although tickets are required for the Lighting Ceremony, the nightly events following it are open to the general public.